Lokidres/link-analyzer/README.md

 ## Notes

 - Ensure the URL includes `http://` or `https://` to avoid errors.
-- The tool may take longer to analyze pages with many images or links.
+- The tool may take longer to analyze pages with many links or files.
-- For best results, ensure Tesseract OCR is correctly installed and configured.

 ---